kaushikvasu/dsp/03-command_line.md

 `ls -t`
 `ls -Glp`

 > > ls: list the contents of file
 ls -a: do not hide elements starting with '.'
 ls -l: use a long listing format
 ls -lh: long list the size in human understandable format
-ls -lah:
+ls -lah: long list, does not hide elements starting with '.' and size in human understandable
-ls -t:
+ls -t: sorts list by time
 ls -Glp:

 ---